pakkibokati2012/futbookee-backend/README.md

 ### A basic futsal booking system built with Node.js with the following features:

-* New User Account Creation
+* New User Account Creation only after phone number validation
 * New Futsal Registration
 * Ability to Update / Delete Account
 * Session Tracking for Logged-In Users